-LF: to recognise the features and courses of a river.

-can name the features of a river.
+Be able to state where a river starts and ends.
+To be able to describe the three courses of a river.
+I can name the features of a river.

 4. How are places, human and physical features represented on an OS map?